vseryakov/backendjs/README.md

 then retrieving all icons for an album would be only query with album1: prefix.

-- `/icon/get/prefix`
-- `/icon/get/prefix/type`
+- `/icon/get`

    Return icon for the current account in the given prefix, icons are kept on the local disk in the directory configured by -api-images-dir parameter(default is images/ in the backend directory).
+Current account id is used to keep icons separate from other accounts.

+  The following parameters can be used:
+  - `prefix` - must be specified, this defines the icons namespace
-Current account id is used to keep icons separate from other accounts. `type` is used to specify unique icon created with such type which can be any string.
+  - `type` is used to specify unique icon created with such type which can be any string.

-- `/icon/put/prefix`
-- `/icon/put/prefix/type`
+- `/icon/put`

   Upload new icon for the given account in the folder prefix, if type is specified it creates an icons for this type to separate multiple icons for the same prefix. `type` can be any string consisting from alpha and digits characters.

   The following parameters can be used:
+    - prefix - prefix for the icons, requried
     - descr - optional description of the icon
     - latitude, longitude - optional coordinates for the icon
     - acl_allow - allow access permissions, see `/account/put/icon` for the format and usage